Disappearance of Ambrose Small

-Ambrose Joseph Small (February 11, 1866 – disappeared December 2, 1919) was a Canadian theatre magnate who owned several Ontario-based theatres including the Grand Opera House in Toronto, the Grand Opera House in Kingston, the Grand Theatre in London, and the Grand Theatre in Sudbury.
-The last known sighting of Small occurred the evening of 2 December 1919.
+Ambrose Joseph Small (January 11, 1866 – disappeared December 2, 1919) was a Canadian theatre magnate who owned several Ontario-based theatres including the Grand Opera House in Toronto, the Grand Opera House in Kingston, the Grand Theatre in London, and the Grand Theatre in Sudbury.
+The last known sighting of Small occurred the evening of December 2, 1919.
 He had been known to travel without notice, so his disappearance was not reported until early 1920.
 His body was never recovered.

 Small's disappearance became a national news sensation.
 Various theories explaining Small's disappearance were publicly promoted, and the famed mystery writer Sir Arthur Conan Doyle was consulted, although he elected not to pursue the case.

 Early life

 Peter Ambrose Joseph Small was born on January 11, 1866, in Newmarket, Ontario, to Daniel Small, an innkeeper, and Helen (Ellen) Brazell, each twenty years old.
 He was baptized Roman Catholic on January 21, 1866.
+The Smalls were likely linked to the Brazill House (Hotel), which was established by Mary Brazell in Bond Head, Ontario.

 The 1871 Canadian census places his address in Albion, Cardwell, Ontario, age 6.
 The 1881 Canadian census places his address in St. Andrew's Ward, Toronto, at age 15.
 The 1891 Canadian census places his address in St. Thomas's Ward, Toronto, age 25.

-Ambrose married Theresa Kormann on November 6, 1902, in Toronto.
+Small married Theresa Kormann on November 6, 1902, in Toronto.

 Disappearance

 On December 1, 1919, Ambrose Small sold all his theatre holdings at a profit of CA$1.7 million.
 The following day he met with lawyer F. W. M. Flock in Small's office at the Grand Opera House.
 Flock left at 5:30 p.m. and was the last person to see Small.

 That night, Small disappeared from his office.
 No one who testified for the police claimed to have seen him leave his office or in the Adelaide and Yonge Street area outside the building.
 A newsstand operator, Ralph Savein, claimed to have seen Small and had an altercation with him regarding the late shipment of that day's newspapers.
 At the time, however, this claim was discounted by the police, who considered it to be an attempt by Savein to gain fame from the case.

 Small had no motive to disappear: the millionaire did not take money with him, nor was there any ransom note, let alone evidence of kidnapping.
 At 53, Small owned theatres in seven Ontario cities and was the controller of 62 other buildings, a self-made millionaire at the height of his career.
 Because Ambrose Small was known to disappear occasionally to womanize and carouse, his absence was not reported nor was it noted for several weeks.
-In January 1920, Small's attorney, F. W. M. Flock, along with Teresa Small, now alarmed by Small's lengthy absence, notified the local police.
+In January 1920, Small's attorney, F. W. M. Flock, along with Theresa Small, now alarmed by Small's lengthy absence, notified the local police.
 Theresa Small offered a $50,000 reward for information about her husband's disappearance and whereabouts if he was found alive, and $15,000 if dead.
 The reward went unclaimed.